forselli/akamai-sre-home-assignment/README.md

 ### Prometheus

-- Access the Prometheus dashboard
+- Access the Prometheus dashboard and check the metrics and defined alerts

 ```bash
 firefox http://localhost:9090